Roan Mountain State Park

 Roan Mountain State Park is a Tennessee state park in Carter County, in Northeast Tennessee.
 It is close to the Tennessee-North Carolina border and near the community of Roan Mountain, Tennessee.
 Situated in the Blue Ridge of the Appalachian Mountains, the park preserves 2,006 acre of mostly hardwood forest.
 The park is in close proximity to 6,285 ft Roan Mountain and the Appalachian Trail, both of which are owned and managed by the US Forest Service.
 On exceptionally clear days, the Charlotte skyline can be photographed from the peak.
+Most of the town of Roan Mountain is privately owned by the residents, and much of the land in Roan Mountain has been family owned for many generations, being passed down generation after generation through the years.

 Activities

 Roan Mountain State Park hosts a variety of outdoor activities including hiking, mountain biking, camping, cross-country skiing (during snowy, winter months), fishing, and swimming.
 A heated swimming pool is open from Memorial Day to mid-August.
 At an elevation of 2,972 feet (906 m), the outdoor swimming pool is at the highest elevation of any swimming pool within the Tennessee State Park System.
 Other attractions include the historic Miller homestead and the Roan Mountain Rhododendron Festival.
 The festival celebrates the blooming of the world's largest natural rhododendron garden, and it is held in the park annually, during the peak of the alpine catawba rhododendron bloom in late June.